back

 Most federal student loan servicers offer some kind of income-based repayment plan that you can apply for.
 If you are struggling to make your monthly payments with your income, then it’s likely that you will qualify for a significantly lower monthly payment by just applying.

-Income-driven student loan repayment plans adjust the monthly payment on your student loans to be affordable for your income and your family size.
-And in some cases, if your income is low enough, your student loan payments could be $0 a month.
+Income-driven student repayment plans adjust the monthly payment on your school loans to be affordable for your income and your family size.
+And in some cases, if your income is low enough, your school loan payments could be $0 a month.

 Even better, most loan servicers offer variety in their income-driven repayment plans to fit all federal student loan borrowers’ unique needs.
 The four repayment plans based on income include: